etowahs/darknet/README.md

 ```
 $ git clone https://github.com/etowahs/darknet.git
 $ cd darknet
+$ make                   <-- for Linux only
 ```
+If you have CUDA installed on your computer, you may want to have `GPU=1` in Makefile to have faster detection.
+See addtional instructions for [Linux](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make) and [Windows](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake-gui).

 Download trained weights from [here](https://drive.google.com/file/d/16cxN0TKj6n5eOaUaXQd-R6DWVL-rE9Mi/view?usp=sharing) (235MB) and place it in the darknet folder.

 ## Detecting Leaves